-Reuters has provided some useful case studies of state-level secrecy arrangements in its Shell Games series: see their stories on Chinese Reverse Mergers, on Wyoming and on Nevada.
+Reuters has provided some useful case studies of state-level secrecy arrangements in its Shell Games series: see their stories on Chinese Reverse Mergers, on Medicare fraud (Georgia and Florida,) on Wyoming, on Arizona, and on Nevada.

 Any number of stories exist about the U.S. being used as a secrecy jurisdiction by foreigners.
 One of the most egregious ones is the case of U.S. bank Wachovia in helping Mexican drugs gangs launder the proceeds of hundreds of billions of dollars.
 Read about it here and here.
+See also Ken Silverstein's October 2013 article in The Nation, outlining Miami's role in attracting dirty money.